sirbrialliance/WishingWell/README.md

 # WishingWell
-2015 Game Jam
+Utah Indie Game Jam 2015

 Scenes

 MainMenu
-  -start game, credits, exit

-Intro
-  -show characters, coin falling, coin turning into wish
+  -plays intro movie and shows intro text and allows user to click and press a key to start

 Main
-  -the wells and portals, main falling action
+  -the wells and portals, main falling action, win and play end movie

 Deps/related
   materials/spacescape has Spaceboxes made with spacescape: http://alexcpeterson.com/spacescape/ ZFPortals folder contains a personal library asset from sirbrialliance and is not committed in this repo

 TODO:
-add ending video - try to stop on last frame or if not take screenshot and show last frame on quad for final screen get music in
+get music in
+z 8.9
+y -8.19